Why stress and anxiety make you gain weight and how to control it

 This is what you do when you feel busy, stressed and anxious:

-- You let your busy schedule get the best of your health.
+- You let your busy schedule overtake your health.

-- You set yourself big fitness goals, but you think that only with a miracle could you achieve it.
+- You set big fitness goals, but you think that only with a miracle could you achieve them.

 - You continue to add body fat and punish yourself for not making any changes.

-- Embrace the minimalism of exercise, that is, do the fewest number of exercises possible that involve the largest amount of your body.
+- Adopt exercise minimalism, that is, doing the fewest exercises possible that involve the greatest amount of body.

-- You don't need to spend thousands of hours in the gym to get in better shape.
+- You don't have to spend thousands of hours in the gym to get in better shape.

-When it comes to eating, the idea is that you choose the practice that has the greatest positive impact on your body and health, and leaves time for yourself.
+When it comes to nutrition, the idea is that you choose the practice that has the greatest positive impact on your body and health, and leaves you with time for yourself.

-Here I leave you as an example, a short list that will help you to be more focused:
+Here I leave you as an example, a brief list that will help you be more focused:

 - Goal: drink less beer.